The History and origins of the NW&DMR

 We were very lucky to have the chance to purchase the Fenn Bell container and with a massive thanks to Paul Wenham, the container arrived on site at Harlow in late May.

-The container contained a virtually complete railway including track, signals, coaches, a freight set of three wagons, a part built petrol hydraulic loco and a sit in battery locomotive (No.14)
+The container contained a virtually complete railway including track, signals, coaches, a freight set of three wagons, a part built petrol hydraulic loco and a sit in battery locomotive.

 Over the next few months the line advanced out of the yard area and around the start of the mainline.

-July 2019 saw the arrival of a few locomotives to join No.14.
+July 2019 saw the arrival of a few locomotives.

 The ex-EOMRG locomotives, including the Stafford 'R.J Goulding' and a american outline battery locomotive known as 'Bigfoot' arrived on the site.
 And along with a new addition to the fleet in the form of privately owned diesel electric shunter outline locomotive known as 'Jenko'